Venison Country Fried Steak

 • Bowl of milk

-Put enough olive oil in your skillet to entirely cover the bottom of it.
+Put enough olive oil in your skillet to cover the bottom of it.
 Heat to 350 degrees.
-While the skillet is warming up, mix flour (enough to coat each of your cube steaks twice) and all of the spices in a large bowl.
+While the skillet is warming up, mix the flour (enough to coat each of your cube steaks twice) and all of the spices in a large bowl.
 Stir it good so that it is all blended together well.
-I like to use the amount of seasoning shown below in Figure 1.
-The amount of cayenne pepper that you use is entirely up to you.
-The more the better, if you can take the heat!
+I like to use the amount of seasoning shown in the picture below.
+The amount of cayenne pepper that you use is entirely up to you; the more the better, if you can take the heat.

-Place a cube steak into the milk and allow it to soak for a moment.
-Then move it into the flour bowl and make sure to coat it completely with the flour mix.
+Place a single cube steak into the milk and allow it to soak for a moment, then move it to the flour bowl and make sure to coat it completely with the flour mix.
 Return it to the milk, then coat it with the flour again.
-This gives it a nice solid breading.
-Put the coated steak into the skillet.
-Repeat for each piece of steak that you are using.
+This gives each steak a nice solid breading.
+Put the coated steak into the skillet and repeat for each piece of steak.

-If you have any steaks left over, they make fantastic steak biscuits, as shown in Figure 2.
+If you have any steaks left over, they make fantastic steak biscuits, as shown below.